 GOVERNMENT-San Francisco has a combined city and county government, with legislative powers vested in a board of supervisors consisting of 18 members, 9 of whom are elected every two years.
 The mayor, auditor, treasurer, assessor, tax collector, coroner, recorder, county clerk, sheriff, police and superior court judges are elected by the people and serve four years.
 The mayor receives \$6,000 per annum, though all other elective officers receive \$8,000 a year salary.
-The mayor appoints and may remove for cause members of the police, fire, civil service, school, park, health and public
+The mayor appoints and may remove for cause mem-